 The Galactic Underworld

-The Urugal is the galactic underworld where martial artists test themselves and cultivate their arts.
+The Urugal is the galactic underworld where martial artists, sorcerers, and others test themselves and cultivate their arts.
 At least, that is what its members say if asked.
 In reality, the Urugal is the umbrella term for the galactic underground where numerous sects, schools, bands, escort companies, and secret societies interact with each other out of the sight of the political powers that be.
 Too many organizations exist to ascribe a single or even unifying motive guiding them.
 They all pay lip service to the code of the Ur-san and the arts of the Lu-gan.
 Originating within the An-sarra Empire, the Urugal was a prominent subculture on the their home world that spread its ethics and guiding principles throughout the galaxy, growing even faster than the empire from which they arose.
 The non-hierarchical governance and camaraderie, as well and the powers developed by cultivating arts, provided a better structure than the disparate cartels and syndicates that preceded it.
 As the An-sarra Lu-gan spread through the galaxy, they encountered the arts and mysteries of the myriad worlds they stepped upon.
 Far from collecting these arts into a single school or systematic understanding, new schools and sects grew in the Gu-tir.
 The code of the Ur-san and the methods of the Lu-gan gave rive to a vibrant counterculture that benefited from its invisibility to those outside its borders.
 The earliest sects all credit their founding in some way to Mu Bai Lien, a wandering Ur-san who renounced his citizenship in the An-ki.
 It is impossible to know what worlds he actually visited.
 The number of worlds that claim he visited them is so long it would be nearly impossible for him to have visited them all.
 He was born on Shar-ushum and is said to be a founding member of its separatist movement.
 His legendary prowess and adventures formed the earliest core mythology of the galactic Urugal.
 Whether or not he actually visited any of the world that claim him, his legacy chained the course of galactic history.
 First and foremost in the minds of the Ur-san is the cultivation of inner strength, or San.
 This inner strength is developed through rigorous exercise and legendary deeps that hone the spirit of the practitioner enabling numerous amazing abilities for light body technique, which allow the Lu-gan to run through the air in great leaps, to iron skin technique which hards the flesh making it virtually impervious.
 These are only some of the powers taught in the Ki-niri and Im-sarra zealously guarded by the sects of the Gan-shar.
 To most of the major powers of the galaxy, the Urugal is little more than a myth.
 It is a legend told by fighters in the arenas to add a mystique to their abilities.
 The sects of the Urugal regard the many major and regional powers with grave suspicion.
 The core ideals of the Gan-shar reject the centralization of authority into such institutions.
 They refer to those on the path to corporate or political power as those who walk the Sila-a-san, the path to madness or scattered strength.

 Those few outside the Gan-shar who have heard of it either view it either as the realm of fighters who strive for perfection in their arts or as a criminal underworld.
 As a result the actions of the Erim of the Sila-a-san are often confused for the Ur-san of Urugal, but the desire for anonymity so so strong little work is done to correct the record.